napszel/ClimbingRoutes/README.md

 Data is downloaded from the official websites (http://www.kletterzentrum.com/routenfinder/) and updated automatically once a day.

-The displayed table is searchabe (for all fields) and filterable/sortable for each column.
+The displayed table is searchable (for all fields) and filterable/sortable for each column.

-You can ready about each feature in the [project's pdf documentation](climbing-routes-documentation.pdf).
+You can read about each existing and planned features in the [project's pdf documentation](climbing-routes-documentation.pdf).

+Future developments ideas are getting implemented at http://napszel.com/betaclimbingroutes

 ## The code